 Recovery: Initial few hours

-Once your reasonably wake you would be shifter back to your room.
+Once you are reasonably awake you would be shifted back to your room.
 You would be allowed to rest for a couple of hours.
-On duty doctor will be there in case you need any help.
+On duty, the doctor will be there in case you need any help.
 After 2 hours, the staff will check your pulse, BP, and oxygen levels.
 And once they make sure you are well awake, you would be advised to sit.
 Gradually, as you feel comfortable water and then other liquids will be started orally.
 You would be advised to get out of bed, walk a few steps in the room under the observation of staff.
-At his point of time all the IV drip and medications are stopped.
+At his point in time, all the IV drip and medications are stopped.

-Once all this goes well, you would be advised to go to washroom and pass urine.
-Initially, there may be a little bit pain, but that reduces once you start moving around.
-In case the pain is more, further medications will be given by doctor after a telephonic talk with your surgeon.
-All the medications are given orally once liquids is started and you do not have vomiting.
-Even if all is well, your progress will be updated to your surgeon by the on duty doctor.
+Once all this goes well, you would be advised to go to the washroom and pass urine.
+Initially, there may be a little bit of pain, but that reduces once you start moving around.
+In case the pain is more, further medications will be given by the doctor after a telephonic talk with your surgeon.
+All the medications are given orally once liquids are started and you do not have vomiting.
+Even if all is well, your progress will be updated to your surgeon by the on-duty doctor.